 The Will Gives Instructions

+Liquidating estate after death with will.
 A will is a legal document containing written instructions on how to divide the assets of the testator or the deceased.
-The will identifies what assets and items are in the estate.
+The will identifies what assets and items are in the estate and transfer of assets after death.
 It may also allocate specific items to particular heirs.
 It also has a section assigning the balance of the estate to the heirs in some defined fractions.

 The testator is not obliged to leave assets to family members.
 He can leave his assets to anyone by describing bequest in a will.
 The will often name an executor; this person is in charge of navigating the will through the court-supervised probate process.